 Volatility or lack of performance in our stock price may also affect our ability to attract and retain our key personnel.
-Our executive officers have become, or will soon become, vested in a substantial amount of shares of common stock or stock options.
+Our executive officers and employees hold a substantial number of shares of our common stock and vested stock options.
 Employees may be more likely to leave us if the shares they own or the shares underlying their vested options have significantly appreciated in value relative to the original purchase prices of the shares or the exercise prices of the options, or if the exercise prices of the options that they hold are significantly above the market price of our common stock.
 If we are unable to retain our employees, our business, operating results and financial condition will be harmed.